andypfau/sparameterviewer/README.md

 To modify the UI, you need `pygubu-designer`.

+There are sample .json-files in the `res` folder for VS Code.

 Known Issues
 ------------

-- Under Linux, Gnome freezes when you open a non-Touchstone file, then open the same file again with a proper viewer reason unknown
+- Under Fedora Linux, Gnome freezes when you open a non-Touchstone file, then open the same file again with a proper viewer reason unknown